Redistricting at North Allegheny

 - Sending elementary school students to the school closest to their home.

 North Allegheny appreciates the feedback from all families and is currently using this information from the survey to develop a redistricting scenario.

 During the most recent redistricting implemented during the 2014-2015 school year, the District prioritized moving the least amount of students possible.
 With the District’s ever-growing student population and the expanded capacity at Franklin Elementary School, the District is striving for a long-term solution for the 2020-2021 redistricting, which cannot be achieved by moving the least amount of students.
 Additionally, 5th grade students were provided the option to complete their final year of elementary school at their current building during the most recent redistricting process.
 While the flexibility and desire for this option are understandable, the District is likely unable to provide this option in the upcoming redistricting given the number of students who may be moving to a new school.

 - Collect feedback to help develop the goals and parameters of redistricting through a survey sent to all NA families on May 28, 2019.

-- September 26: An email will be sent to all families with the final scenario and transition plan details.
-Parents/guardians can provide feedback to the District by emailing firstname.lastname@example.org or by offering comments during the informational meeting on October 7.
+- September 26: An email was sent to all families with the final scenario and transition plan details.
+Parents/guardians can provide feedback to the District by emailing email@example.com or by offering comments during the informational meeting on October 7.
+View the email.